Manishganak1919/Theme-switcher-assignment/README.md

-# Product Listing Application
+# Multi-Theme Switcher App

-A responsive e-commerce product listing built with React, TypeScript, and Tailwind CSS, powered by Lovable.
+A responsive Multi Theme switcher built with React, TypeScript, and Tailwind CSS, powered by Lovable.

 ## Project Overview